HWalker79

 A big issue for Natural Selection via Random Mutation:

-Intelligent Design can explain the convergence we see in the fossil record.
-Convergence is when different species that separated from their common ancestor[10] a long time ago spontaneously arise the same bodily features at a later date.
+Convergence is a term coined by secular scientists to explain how different species that separated from their common ancestor[10] a long time ago spontaneously arise the same bodily features at a later date.
 For example, bats, birds and butterflies all developed wing body plans separately.
 In unguided, random Natural Selection, wouldn’t you expect to see a wide variety of whacky designs that bear no resemblance to each other if they aren’t closely related?
 Why would wings appear on unrelated organisms whose DNA code should have drastically (and randomly) evolved/mutated over the large timeframe since they separated into new, distinct species?
-Convergence paints a picture of intelligent direction in evolutionary models; not directionless, random forces, indifferently governing Life’s progress.
+If macro-evolution is true, then convergence within this model paints a picture of intelligent direction, not directionless, random forces, indifferently governing Life’s progress.
+Creationists, however, would explain the phenomenon of convergence in a different way entirely…

 Humans and Apes: Ancestry?

-We are 98% genetically similar to chimps, so the theory goes that we must share a common ancestor to explain this.
+We are 98% genetically similar to chimps, so the theory goes that the ONLY explanation for this is that we share a common ancestor.
 Jonathan Wells disputes this by suggesting that the similarities are actually a huge problem for Darwinists: “if you assume, as neo-Darwinism does, that we are products of our genes, then you are saying the dramatic differences between us and chimps is due to 2% of our genes…the problem is that the so-called body-building genes are in the 98% (the 2% are really rather trivial genes that have little to do with anatomy)”[11].
 We both have two legs, two arms, organs in similar locations, etc. but if an intelligent designer aimed to reutilise similar features then obviously we are going to have many overlaps in our genetic code with other organisms that bear a similarity to us.
 In the same way that “builders use the same materials – steel girders, rivets, and so forth – to build bridges that end up looking very dissimilar from one another”[12].

 “I praise you because I am fearfully and wonderfully made; your works are wonderful,